-If you have a Wrangler, CJ, or similar style jeep there are many aftermarket mirrors that you can buy that either install to the door hinges or have brackets that attach the mirrors to another part of the windshield or body paneling.
-This video shows one option for installing mirrors with special brackets, but any aftermarket mirror you find will have instructions with it that detail how to get the mirror mounted correctly on your doorless Jeep.
+If you have a Wrangler, CJ, or similar style Jeep, there are many aftermarket mirrors that you can buy that either attach to the door hinges or have brackets that attach the mirrors to another part of the windshield or body paneling.
+GetJeeping’s video below shows one option for installing mirrors with special brackets, but any aftermarket mirror you find will have instructions with it that detail how to get the mirror mounted correctly on your doorless Jeep.

-If you have a Jeep that wasn’t designed to have its doors removed and you live in a state that requires a side view mirror, then you may need to do some extra work to figure out how to mount mirrors to your Jeep.
-In some cases, you may need to hire a welder to make something customized for your vehicle.
+If you have a Jeep that wasn’t designed to have its doors removed and you live in an area that requires a side view mirror, you may need to do some extra work to figure out how to mount mirrors to your Jeep.
+In some cases, you may need to hire a welder to customize a mirror for your vehicle.